Edwin-programmer/Project5G-ansible-deployment/Kubernetes deployment/README.md

 Host OS Configuration and Kernel setup should be as follows: Ubuntu-bionic-18.04 running with Kernel 5.0.0-23 generic 4G RAM, 10GHDD.
-Ensure Docker is running, further steps for installation are at https://docs.docker.com/get-docker/ Images from free5gc open-source were used.
+Ensure Docker is running, further steps for installation are at https://docs.docker.com/get-docker/ .Images from free5gc open-source were used.
 More details on free5gc can be found here https://www.free5gc.org/

 ```shell
 $ sudo apt-get update